bruab/garden/_notes/Consider side effects.md

 The right amount of time to consider side effects is not "infinite" but it's also not "meh whatever we'll be fine."

 Default to non-adoption of technological innovations that solve non-critical problems.
 Revisit side effects of the tech you *do* use on a regular basis.
+And [[Be careful when optimizing something you can easily measure]].

 (See [[Put your phone away]].)